The Real Bread Campaign is part of Sustain: The alliance for better food and farming.

 NB - The symbol on the right is not The Loaf Mark.
 It's simply a sign that someone is a paid-up Campaign supporter and is very kindly displaying this very publicly.

-Want to join more than 130 bakeries who participate in the scheme so far?
+Want to join more than 150 bakeries that have joined the scheme since 2011?

 It's also a good idea for you to sell Real Bread, or you won't be able to use The Loaf Mark anywhere...

 Though you don't have to be a Real Bread Campaign supporter, we'd love you to join us as well!